youknowedo/sprig-vscode/README.md

+Made for Hack Club Arcade with GitHub Copilot as an assistant

 # SprigKit

 Making [Sprig](https://sprig.hackclub.com/) game development even easier.
 Create a TypeScript Sprig project using [create-sprig](./packages/create-sprig/), and develop it in your editor with the [vscode extension](./packages/vscode-extension/).